How Do I Get a New Hampshire Medical Marijuana Card?

-The state enacted House Bill 605 in August 2021, allowing people with MMJ cards from other states and Canada to purchase marijuana from dispensaries in New Hampshire.
+People with MMJ cards from other states and Canada can purchase marijuana from dispensaries in New Hampshire.
 Visitors are only permitted to purchase marijuana from an alternative treatment facility in New Hampshire three times a year.
-While HB 605 does not list any maximum amounts, visiting patients may purchase larger amounts if they receive a declaration from their doctor.
+Visiting patients can purchase a maximum of two ounces within any 10-day period.

 If I Have an MMJ Card, Can I Grow Marijuana in New Hampshire?

 Home cultivation is currently prohibited in New Hampshire, even for qualified MMJ patients.
 The New Hampshire Senate passed SB 420 in February 2020, and if this law had been approved, MMJ patients and their caregivers would have been able to grow cannabis in their own homes.
 A maximum of three mature plants, three immature plants, and 12 seedlings were allowed under the measure.
 However, the New Hampshire House rejected SB 420 and subsequent legislation that would have allowed adults 21 and older to grow marijuana at home.